Statement of Aim:

 - Admission priority will be given to full-time students.

-- To establish an English-speaking learning environment, no more than 6 students may be mother-tongue Turkish speakers.
+- To establish an English-speaking learning environment, no more than 6 students may be non-English mother-tongue speakers with the same native language.

 Criteria for admission to a full time place: